-Why Waiting Periods Exist?
+Why Does Waiting Period Exist?

-Again, it provides the time for a proper investigation to take place in case there is a dispute in terms of how the policy holder passed away.
+Again, it provides the time for a proper investigation in case there is a dispute regarding how the policyholder passed away.
 In some cases, it can be difficult initially to know if the cause was deliberate suicide or an accident depending on the circumstances.

 For example, if you are not asked about any previous history of cancer, you are not obliged to provide that information when applying for the policy.
-This is different than providing false information which the insurance company can dispute when it comes to paying out the benefits.
+This is different from providing false information, which the insurance company can dispute when paying out the benefits.

 Guaranteed Issued and Graded Benefit Life Insurance: